Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Instruments commissioning

 The photometric filters are a set of standard $UBVRI$ Johnson-Cousins filters~\cite{1990PASP..102.1181B}, centered around the wavelengths 360 ($U$), 420 ($B$), 550 ($V$), 640 ($R$) and 790 ($I$) \nano\meter, respectively, with a full width at half maximum (FWHM) bandwidth of 60, 90, 85, 140 and 150 \nano\meter, respectively.

+The readout noise was measured exploiting the dedicated software MaxIm\footnote{\url{https://diffractionlimited.com/product/maxim-dl/}} and it was found to be consistent with the declared noise at construction, of around $11 e^-$.

-The existence of a linear relation between the charge collected within each pixel and the digital number stored in the output image has been verified with exposures of various duration on a uniform and constant light source: a linear relation holds up to very high counts, where a deviation from linearity is seen.
+The existence of a linear relation between the charge collected within each pixel and the digital number stored in the output image was verified with exposures of various duration on a uniform and constant light source: a linear relation holds up to very high counts, where a deviation from linearity is seen.
 Fig.~\ref{fig:stx} shows the counts in ADU as a function of the exposure time for the three CCDs.
-We found a good linearity range for all detectors (4\,000-60\,000 counts) with a gain $G$ of $1.040 e^-/\rm ADU$ for the \stl, $0.996 e^-/\rm ADU$ for the \atik, and $0.998 e^-/\rm ADU$ for the \stx.
-The dark current $D$ was determined by means of sets of $60\minute$ exposure dark frames.
-We obtain: $0.70 \rm ADU/\pixel/\second$ for the \stl at $-10\degreeCelsius$, $0.94 \rm ADU/\pixel/\second$ for the \atik, at $-3\degreeCelsius$, and $0.28 \rm ADU/\pixel/\second$ for the \stx at $-20\degreeCelsius$.
+We found a good linearity range for all detectors (4\,000-60\,000 counts) with a gain $G$ of \begin{itemize} \item $1.040 e^-/\rm ADU$ for the \stl, \item $0.996 e^-/\rm ADU$ for the \atik, and \item $0.998 e^-/\rm ADU$ for the \stx. \end{itemize} The dark current $D$ was determined by means of sets of $60\minute$ exposure dark frames at the lowest temperature that each camera could reach.
+We obtain: \begin{itemize} \item $0.70 \rm ADU/\pixel/\second$ for the \stl at $-10\degreeCelsius$, \item $0.94 \rm ADU/\pixel/\second$ for the \atik, at $-3\degreeCelsius$, and \item $0.28 \rm ADU/\pixel/\second$ for the \stx, at $-20\degreeCelsius$. \end{itemize} In particular, \underline{we also obtain the value of $0.70 \rm ADU/\pixel/\second$ for the \stx at $-10\degreeCelsius$,} while the temperature of the \atik suggests a potential issue with the Peltier cells, which will be the object of further investigations.